Bulletproof coffee first hit the scenes in 2009 and since that time has experienced significant growth.

 Bulletproof Coffee is a combination of coffee, butter, and oil.

-While some proponents claim the drinks helps weight loss and provides energy, there is no research of note on Bulletproof Coffee.
+While some proponents claim the drinks helps support weight loss and provides energy, there is no notable scientific research on Bulletproof Coffee.

-However, there are some large drawbacks in regard to its lack of nutritional value and high saturated fat content.
+However, it has clear drawbacks in regard to its lack of nutritional value and high saturated fat content.

 Providing someone tolerates coffee well, the drink is probably fine to drink from time to time.

-But it shouldn’t replace a healthier, nutritious, breakfast.
+But it shouldn’t replace a healthier, nutrient-rich, whole-food breakfast.

 For reference, a tablespoon of butter has around 7% of the RDA for vitamin A, and cream provides around 4%.
 Arguably better sources of vitamin A are eggs, oily fish, and orange veggies.